Capital punishment in Jordan: Capital crimes

 Capital punishment is possible amongst others for murder, rape, terrorism, aggravated robbery, drug trafficking, illegal possession and use of weapons, war crimes, treason and espionage.

 Legal process

-In recent years most verdicts of capital punishment have been handed out by the State Security Court.
+In the years shortly before 2008 most verdicts of capital punishment were handed out by the State Security Court.
 Cases in which capital punishment is sentenced receive an automatic appeal.

 Article 93 of the Constitution of Jordan holds that "no death sentence may be carried out unless ratified by the King.
 Every such sentence shall be submitted to him by the Council of Ministers along with the council’s view on it."
 Several categories of persons are excluded from being subjected to capital punishment.
-These are those under the age of 18, pregnant women, the mentally ill and mentally retarded.
+These are those under the age of 18, pregnant women, the mentally ill and intellectually disabled.